ericgj/wineskins/README.markdown

 ### Adjusting column definitions

-Sometimes you need to manually adjust column types or other options in the destination.
+Sometimes you need to manually adjust column types or other options in the
+destination: for example due to different conventions between databases.
 You can pass through column definitions to Sequel's schema generator, and they will be used _instead of_ the source database table:

     table :classes do
       column :slots, :integer, :null => false, :default => 25
     end

 Note that in this example, all of the column definitions _except `slots`_ will be copied from the source table, while `slots` will be defined as specified.

 ### Excluding and including columns